 The information in this guide provides assistance with identifying suspicious packages, devices and responding to bomb threat telephone calls.
-If you have identified a situation that you believe requires police intervention, please call 911 (if there is an immediate threat or if the call is received off-campus.)
+If you have identified a situation that you believe requires police intervention, please call 911.
+If there is an immediate threat or if the call is received off-campus, call 911 and then notify ATC Police.
 The dispatcher will ask you a series of questions to understand the concern and relay it to the appropriate responders.
 Please be assured that all calls are prioritized based on the available information and the perceived threat to the public.